Choosing a bong

 This helps you make an informed decision without feeling rushed.
 Plus, with discreet packaging offered by many online retailers, privacy is maintained too.

-But there might be drawbacks such as shipping costs or potential damages during delivery.
-So always check return policies before making your purchase.
+However, there might be drawbacks, such as shipping costs or potential damages during delivery.
+So, always check your return policies before making your purchase.

 6 Things To Consider When Choosing a Bong Online